-The teachers of theoretical vocational subjects at the střední školy are mainly trained as specialists in their fields at the vysoké školy.
-The concurrent model is only in some fields at some faculties (e.g. economic).
+Teachers of theoretical vocational subjects at the střední školy are mainly trained as specialists in their fields at the vysoké školy.
+The concurrent model is only offered in some fields at some faculties (e.g. economic).
 Faculties that train teachers are completely autonomous with respect to the content and character of individual study programmes.
 However, the proposed study programmes are subject to accreditation (see 2.7.1.2.).
 The consecutive pedagogical training consists of pedagogy, psychology, teaching methodology, and usually the teaching practice.
-The teaching programme is accredited by the Ministry of Education, Youth and Sports (in case of Bachelor's programme according to the Act on Higher Education - see 6.11.2., in case of life-long learning programme at vysoká škola or in case of the study of pedagogy in the institution for in-service training of educational staff according to the Act on Educational Staff - 8.2.10.).
+The teaching programme is accredited by the Ministry of Education, Youth and Sports (in the case of Bachelor's programme according to the Act on Higher Education - see 6.11.2., in the case of life-long learning programme at a vysoká škola or in case of the study of pedagogy at an inservice training institution according to the Act on Educational Staff - 8.2.10.).

-Teachers of practical education and teachers of practical training obtain a vocational and teaching qualification separately (the consecutive model).
+Teachers of practical education or practical training obtain a vocational and teaching qualification separately (the consecutive model).
 The content of the vocational training differs according to the level of education.
-In case of higher education the curriculum is in competency of vysoká škola (see above), a similar situation is for the tertiary professional education - the schools prepare their own educational programmes, which have to be accredited by the Ministry of Education, Youth and Sports (see 6.11.1.).
-The higher and tertiary professional education is focused primarily on the academic study of a field.
-The curriculum of the education in the fields of the střední vzdělání s maturitní zkouškou (it is a minimum requirement for vocational qualification) and střední vzdělání s výučním listem (the qualification which is obligatory for the teachers of practical training) is set at the central level, but the new two-stage system of the development of curricula is being prepared.
-The education in these fields includes to a large degree the general education component.
-(For more information see chapters 5.2. and 5.13.)
-The teaching (pedagogical) part of the training is similar to that for the teachers of theoretical vocational subjects.
+In the case of higher education the curriculum is in the competency of the vysoká škola (see above), and similarly in tertiary professional education, the schools prepare their own educational programmes, which have to be accredited by the Ministry of Education, Youth and Sports (see 6.11.1.).
+Higher and tertiary professional education is focused primarily on academic study of a field.
+The curriculum of education in the fields of the střední vzdělání s maturitní zkouškou (which is a minimum requirement for a vocational qualification) and střední vzdělání s výučním listem (the qualification which is obligatory for teachers of practical training) is set centrally, but a new two-stage system of curriculum development is being prepared.
+Education in these fields has a large general education component.
+(For more information see chapters 5.2.

+and 5.13.)
+The teaching (pedagogical) part of the training is similar to that for teachers of theoretical vocational subjects.

-Also the content of the art subject teacher training depends on the level of their education and the teaching (pedagogical) part of the training is similar to that for the teachers of theoretical vocational subjects.
-The education at conservatoires includes the general, vocational (art) and pedagogical component - for more information see 5.13.5.
+The content of the art teacher training also depends on the level of their education and the teaching (pedagogical) part of the training is similar to that for teachers of theoretical vocational subjects.
+Education at conservatoires includes a general, vocational (art) and pedagogical component - for more information see 5.13.5...